 376-378 Sydney Road, Brunswick | Vietnamese & Asian | Mains $16-$22

 Green Field has been serving Vietnamese food on Sydney Road for years, and it does so with a commitment to keeping things clean.
-Every dish is prepared without MSG, and the menu caters well to vegan and gluten-free diners — which is a genuine bonus in this part of town.
+Every dish is prepared without MSG, and the menu caters well to vegan and gluten-free diners.

-The pho here is the real draw.
-The broth is light but flavourful, with the kind of slow-cooked depth that suggests someone’s been up since 4am skimming bones.
-You can get it with rare beef, chicken, or the combination option if you can’t decide.
-The vermicelli bowls are generous, and the rice paper rolls are fresh and tightly rolled — none of the soggy-wrapper situations you sometimes get elsewhere.
+The pho is the real draw.
+Light but flavourful broth, with the kind of slow-cooked depth that suggests someone has been up since 4am skimming bones.
+Get it with rare beef, chicken, or the combination option.
+The vermicelli bowls are generous, and the rice paper rolls are fresh and tightly rolled.

-Green Field is fully licensed but also BYO-friendly, and the prices remain stubbornly affordable.
-Mains hover around the $16–$22 mark, which in 2026 Melbourne feels almost radical.
+Fully licensed but also BYO-friendly, and the prices remain stubbornly affordable.
+Mains hover around $16-$22, which in 2026 Melbourne feels almost radical.

-What to order: A large pho with rare beef ($18), a serve of crispy fried spring rolls ($16), and a Vietnamese iced coffee if you’re not heading home for a nap.
-Perfect for a rainy Wednesday.
+What to order: A large pho with rare beef ($18), a serve of crispy fried spring rolls ($16), and a Vietnamese iced coffee if you are not heading home for a nap.

 5. Baba Hawker — Malaysian Brilliance with Board Games